-Meetings International proudly announces the 2nd International Conference on Pharmaceutics & Novel Drug Delivery Systems scheduled during December 03-04, 2018 at Aucklan, New Zealand.
+Meetings International proudly announces the 2nd International Conference on Pharmaceutics & Novel Drug Delivery Systems scheduled during December 03-04, 2018 at Sydeny, Australia.
 With a theme of "Advances and Innovations in Pharmaceutics & Drug Delivery Technology ".

 The popularity of Formulation and Drug Delivery has increased significantly in recent years.
 The Drug Delivery Technology market is expected to reach USD 1,504.7 Billion by 2020 from USD 1,048.1 Billion in 2015, growing at a CAGR of 7.5% from 2015 to 2020.
 Drug delivery technology market offers a promising approach for the delivery of various kinds of drugs that have different molecular formulation.
 Drug delivery technology is aimed at maximizing the drug delivery at the targeted site so as to increase the efficiency of drug and proposing improved patient compliance.